 WHERE: New Orleans, LA, United States of America

-The National World War II Museum in New Orleans, LA was actually named the number two museum in the world by travelers according TripAdvisor’s Travelers’ Choice Awards in 2017.
+The National World War II Museum in New Orleans, LA was actually named the number two museum in the world by travellers according to TripAdvisor’s Travellers’ Choice Awards in 2017.
 The museum features compelling exhibits that depict a number of different stages of the war from the American point of view.
 This includes information about the political discord in the United States leading up to the war, the attack on Pearl Harbor, and the explosion in manufacturing during the war.
-It also explores the homefront and what life was like here in the United States while we were at war (WWII).
+It also explores the homefront and what life was like in the United States while they were at war (WWII).
 This museum offers the chance to experience World War II from the perspective of the United States.
 It is a unique lens since the majority of World War II was not fought on American soil.

-Another great experience which is part of the World War 2 Museum in New Orleans is the The Higgins Hotel & Conference Center, Curio Collection by Hilton.
-At the The Higgins Hotel you will get to experience the history and culture of the 1940s.
+Another great experience that is part of the World War 2 Museum in New Orleans is The Higgins Hotel & Conference Center, Curio Collection by Hilton.
+At The Higgins Hotel you will get to experience the history and culture of the 1940s.
 The entire hotel is like an extension of the World War 2 Museum.
 To get the best price possible you should visit some of our pages with hotel discount codes and offers here on tripplo.com.
 There you can find discount codes and deals from Hotels.com and similar hotel booking websites.

 Nazi Party Rally Grounds

 MAIN THEME: This is the historic site where six Nazi rallies were held between 1933 and 1938.
 Some of the buildings that were standing when Hitler held the rallies are still standing today.